How can I apply for a new home with Bournville Village Trust (BVT)?

 How long it may take for you to be considered for one of our available homes depends on:

-- The number of properties that become available in the area that you want to move to (if you want to move to an area which is popular, you will be waiting longer).
+- The number of properties that become available in the area that you want to move to (if you want to move to an area which is popular, you’ll be waiting longer)

 - How many people have a higher priority (band) or have been waiting longer than you.

 We have a relatively low number of available homes each year.
-In Birmingham there are approximately 150 homes available each year and in Telford there are approximately 60 homes.
+In Birmingham, we advertised 100 available homes on BVT Homes.
+In Telford, we advertised 28 available homes.